SAP-samples/partner-reference-application/Tutorials/24-Multi-Tenancy-Deployment.md

         3. In the *Select Landscape* section, select the desired landscape to continue and go to the next step.
              > Note: The landscape refers to the Cloud Foundry instance.
         4. In the *Select Alternative Names* section, select the entry with wildcard and choose *Next Step*.
-            > Note: Here's what the sample entry looks like *.{cloud-foundry-org-name}-{cloud-foundry-space-name}-{approuter-module-name}.{cloud foundry endpoint}.
+            > Note: the sample entry looks like `*.<cloud-foundry-org-name>-<cloud-foundry-space-name>-<approuter-module-name>.<reserved domain name>`.
-        5. In the *Set Subject* section, use the default as the *Common Name (CN)*, which is *.{cloud-foundry-org-name}-{cloud-foundry-space-name}-{approuter-module-name}.{cloud foundry endpoint} and choose *Finish*.
+        5. In the *Set Subject* section, use the default as the *Common Name (CN)* which is `*.<cloud-foundry-org-name>-<cloud-foundry-space-name>-<approuter-module-name>.<reserved domain name>` and choose *Finish*.
 Now the creation of Certificate Signing Request (CSR) is initated and the status is *CSR in progress*.
-        6. Once the server certificate status is changed to *CSR created* (the status change can take a few seconds up to a minute), open the server certificate. *Automation* is set to *disabled*, however, we recommend that you set the Automated Certificate Lifecycle Management to *Automated*.
-To do so, choose *Automate*.
+        6. Once the server certificate status is changed to *CSR created* you can download it and get the certificate signed by an appropriate authority.
-           > Note: Automation will enable the certificate to be created using DigiCert as certificate provider.
-As long as automation is enabled, the certificate will be automatically renewed before the expiration date.
-        7. In the *Enable Automation* message, choose *Enable*.
-           > Note: The automation process starts and the system tells you that the automation process in progress, which may take a few hours.
-However, ideally, automation takes only few minutes.

-        8. If automation is enabled and the status is inactive, **you must activate the certificate**:
+            > Note: SAP does not offer the signing of certificates.
+There are free-of-charge options, such as [https://letsencrypt.org/](https://letsencrypt.org/) that offer (short-lived) signatures.
+        7. After you have received the signed certificate, upload and activate it.
             1. To activate the server certificate, choose *Activate*.

-            2. Now, in the first step *Subject Alternative Names*, select the entry with wildcard *.{cloud-foundry-org-name}-{cloud-foundry-space-name}-{approuter-module-name}.{cloud foundry endpoint}, and choose *Next step*.
+            2. In the first step *Subject Alternative Names*, select the entry with wildcard `*.<cloud-foundry-org-name>-<cloud-foundry-space-name>-<approuter-module-name>.<reserved domain name>`, and choose *Next step*.
             3. In the second step *Select TLS Configuration*, no TLS configuration is available, but a default one without client authentication will be created and used.
 Choose *Next step*.
             4. In the *Summary and confirmation* step, review the configuration and choose *Finish*.
-The status of the server certificate will be set to *In Progress* and the **process can take a few seconds up to a minutes**.
+The status of the server certificate will be set to *In Progress*.
             5. Once the process is completed, the status of the server certificate changes to *Active*.
 As a result, an active custom domain is created.
     5. Go to the *Domains* tab and navigate to *CUSTOM DOMAINS*.
-A custom domain with the name *{cloud-foundry-org-name}-{cloud-foundry-space-name}-{approuter-module-name}.{cloud foundry endpoint}* and with the status *active* is listed.
+A custom domain with the name `*.<cloud-foundry-org-name>-<cloud-foundry-space-name>-<approuter-module-name>.<reserved domain name>` and with the status *active* is listed.

 You have now successfully deployed the application to the provider subaccount and you are ready to [provision tenants of the multi-tenant application to customers](./25-Multi-Tenancy-Provisioning.md).